darshan-hpc/darshan/darshan-util/pydarshan/README.rst

 To install in most cases the following will work::

-    pip install --user darshan
+    pip install darshan

-For alternative installation instructions and installation from source refer to <docs/install.rst>
+For more detailed installation instructions, refer to :ref:`installation`.

 Testing